 I find it hard to believe that these products are not absorbed in to the tissues and organs of the animal, accumulating over time, with a consequent impact on the well-being of the pet.

-Khakibos has always proven to be a great flea and tick repellent.
+Vondi’s Khakibos Shampoo is a great flea and tick repellent.
 Many older folk will tell you of stories how they would cover their carpets and curtains with Khakibos.

 All these natural repellents are readily available in South Africa, without the inherent dangers of using chemicals and poison.